reactjs/React.NET/site/jekyll/guides/cassette.md

 Precompilation
 ==============

-**New in ReactJS.NET 0.2.0**

 Cassette supports using an MSBuild task to minify and combine your assets before deployment.
-This makes the start time of your application a lot quicker, and is also required to use JSX files on Linux via Mono (as the JSX transformer does not currently support Mono).
+This makes the start time of your application a lot quicker.
 Refer to the Cassette
 [compile-time bundle generation using MSBuild](http://getcassette.net/documentation/v2/msbuild) documentation for more information.